isomerpages/seab-corp/pages/Career Opportunities.md

 would be advantageous</p>
 </li>
 <li>
-<p>Outgoing personality with an abilty to engage various levels of internal
+<p>Outgoing personality with an ability to engage various levels of internal
 and external stakeholders comfortably.</p>
 </li>
 <li>